Telling 304 From 316 Stainless?

 Smooth surface finish that can be easily clean

-Austenitic stainless steels such as 304 or 316 have high amounts of nickel and chromium.
-The chromium combines with the oxygen before the iron is able to which forms a chromium oxide layer.
+Through it is important to notice that some grades are extra immune to rust than others.
+Austenitic stainless steels corresponding to 304 or 316 have high amounts of nickel and chromium.
+The chromium combines with the oxygen before the iron is able to which varieties a chromium oxide layer.
+This layer is very corrosion resistant which prevents rust formation and protects the underlying steel.
+On the other hand, ferritic or martensitic stainless steels could also be susceptible to rust because they comprise less chromium.

 Our stainless production range